Combodo/docker-environment/readme.md

 #### Automatic Mode
 With automatic mode, web servers will serve pages based on the PHP version passed in the request header `X-PHP-Version`.\
 A [browser extension](./addons/documentation/browser_extension.md) (Chrome and Firefox) is provided to easily switch between PHP versions.\
-You also can use one of the official browser extensions allowing to add custom headers then set yourself the desired PHP version.
+You also can use one of the official browser extensions allowing to add custom headers then set yourself the desired PHP version.\
+`X-PHP-Version = 82` for PHP 8.2.

 ![PHP auto](/addons/documentation/images/docker_php_auto.png)